handspeaker/gan_practice/README.md

 # gan_practice
-simple dcgan,wgan and improved wgan implementation by tensorflow, this is for practice purpose
+simple dcgan,wgan and improved wgan implementation by tensorflow, this is for practice purpose. tensorflow version=1.1.0

 # data preparation
 download MNIST data from http://yann.lecun.com/exdb/mnist/ and unzip data to some dir,for example